Stanko/kaplay-inspector/README.md

 - Hover an object to draw it's area, anchor and bounding box
 - Inspect object's component and custom props
 - Log an object to console
-- Tweak position and text
+- Tweak position, text or color
-- Pause an object
+- Pause objects
+- Hide objects
 - Dark theme (is this a feature?)

 The layout is made with desktop in mind.
 That said, it is somewhat usable on phones.